We are here to help you with your…

 • Note if horse has eaten his breakfast/lunch/dinner or drank water

-• Give 10mL’s of Banamine in the vein or muscle (for 1000lbs horse) OR give 12mL’s orally (for 1000lbs horse) OR give dose of oral Banamine past based on your horse’s weight
+• Give 10mL’s of Banamine in the vein (for 1000lbs horse) OR give 12mL’s orally (for 1000lbs horse) OR give dose of oral Banamine paste based on your horse’s weight

 • Carefully administer mineral oil with an oral dose syringe (the more the better)